MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 -e, --emulator-only     Do not install dependencies under sudo.
 Skips building matrix dependencies (equivalent to -m) -d, --driver            Specify a branch name or commit SHA for the rpi-rgb-led-matrix library.
 (Optional.
 Defaults may change.)

+-f, --force             Try to skip most errors and force install.
+May be able to recover from previous installer errors.

 -h, --help              Display this help message
 ```